streetsidesoftware/cspell/README.md

 ## Security contact information

-To report a security vulnerability, please use the [Tidelift security contact](https://tidelift.com/security).
+To report a security vulnerability, please email security@streetsidesoftware.com or use the [Tidelift security contact](https://tidelift.com/security).
 Tidelift will coordinate the fix and disclosure.